 4. To create the famous Guinness head you need to push the tap away from you, pour the Guinness slower than before, let it rest slightly, and then enjoy.
 The head should be between 12-18mm in height.

-The Guinness should be cold to touch and served chilled at between 4-5 degrees centigrade.
+The Guinness should be cold to the touch and served chilled at between 4-5 degrees centigrade.

 Everyone says ‘Guinness tastes better in Ireland’ and it is true, we have done our research.
 We think it must be the water from the Wicklow Mountains.